• Skip to primary navigation

 Garlic Butter Shrimp Scampi

-There’s something irresistible about the combination of garlicky butter, juicy shrimp, and a splash of white wine all tossed together with tender pasta.
-It’s the kind of dish that feels elegant yet takes less than 30 minutes to make.
+There's something irresistible about the combination of garlicky butter, juicy shrimp, and a splash of white wine all tossed together with tender pasta, a seafood pasta dish.
+It's a classic Italian‑American pasta preparation of sautéed shrimp in garlic butter and white wine, rooted in coastal Italian cooking.

 The first time I made shrimp scampi at home, I expected it to be complicated-something you'd only order at a fancy Italian restaurant.
 But after a few tries, I realized that with the right ingredients and simple techniques, it comes together effortlessly in one pan.